michaelmarty/UniDec/readme.md

 Tools > Simple Batch Process Raw to Txt.
 For a fancier conversion such as extracting specific functions or scans, try Tools > Raw to Txt Conversion Wizard.
 Note: rawreader.exe has been replaced with the MassLynxSDK 4.5 Python library.
 Water's converters will need MassLynxRaw.dll and/or cdt.dll in the same directory as the converter executables (the unidec/bin folder or the top directory).
 You can find these at: [https://interface.waters.com/masslynx/developers-area/sdks/](https://interface.waters.com/masslynx/developers-area/sdks/) if they aren't already there.

-Agilent .d files can be read as you would a text file on Windows thanks to [multiplierz](https://github.com/BlaisProteomics/multiplierz).
-Please cite them (http://onlinelibrary.wiley.com/doi/10.1002/pmic.201700091/abstract).
-It will compress all scans together unless parsed with MetaUniDec.
+Agilent .d files can be read natively on Windows.

 Thermo .raw files should be able to be opened natively on Windows.
 Thermo DLLs are included bundled with UniDec.